 @gumtreegreys help to rehome hundreds of ex-racing greyhounds every year.

 If you've decided you simply can't live without a cat or a dog, it's far more sustainable to adopt a 'second hand' pet who needs a home.
-Animal shelters are always full of unwanted dogs and cats, and there are many benefits to adopting an adult animal rather than a puppy or kitten.
+Animal shelters are always full of unwanted dogs and cats, and there are many benefits to adopting an adult dog or cat rather than a puppy or kitten.